ManimCommunity/manim/docs/source/installation/troubleshooting.rst

 (Windows) ``Python is not recognized as an internal or external command, operable program or batch file.``
 ----------------------------------------------------------------------------------------------------------

+To fix this, you need to add the Python executable to your ``PATH`` environment variable.
+The following steps are due to `Michael Mrozek from a StackExchange answer <https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path/143121#143121>`__.

 1. Open ``System Properties`` (Right click ``Computer`` in the start menu, or use the keyboard shortcut ``Win`` + ``Pause``)
 2. Click ``Advanced system settings`` in the sidebar.
 3. Click ``Environment Variables``...
 4. Select ``PATH`` in the ``System variables`` section
 5. Click ``Edit``
 6. Add Python's path to the end of the list (the paths are separated by semicolons).

 For example:

 .. code-block:: bash